 U.S. judge rejects AT&T bid to dismiss SEC lawsuit over leaks to analysts

+Recasts lead, gives details of lawsuit, adds no immediate comment by either party

-NEW YORK, Sept 8 (Reuters) - A U.S. judge on Thursday rejected AT&T Inc's T.N bid to dismiss a U.S. Securities and Exchange Commission lawsuit accusing it of giving some Wall Street analysts nonpublic information about the phone company's forthcoming financial results in early 2016.
+NEW YORK, Sept 8 (Reuters) - A U.S. judge on Thursday rejected AT&T Inc's T.N bid to dismiss an unusual Securities and Exchange Commission lawsuit accusing the phone company of selectively leaking financial information to Wall Street analysts.

-In a 129-page decision, U.S. District Judge Paul Engelmayer in Manhattan said he found "formidable" evidence that AT&T investor relations executives selectively fed material nonpublic information to analysts, and did so with an intent to defraud.
+In a 129-page decision, U.S. District Judge Paul Engelmayer in Manhattan said he found "formidable" evidence that AT&T investor relations executives disclosed material nonpublic information to analysts, and did so with an intent to defraud.

+AT&T and the executives were accused of telling select analysts in March and April 2016 that smartphone sales would cause overall revenue to miss analyst forecasts.

+The SEC said the goal was for the analysts to lower their revenue forecasts before Dallas-based AT&T reported results, so that the results would meet or exceed the reduced forecasts and avoid disappointing investors.

 ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net))